ColomboAI-com/cairo-inapp-operator-docs/README.md

 for await (const chunk of cairo.askStream("Write detailed report")) { // long-form updateProgress(chunk);
 }
-# 🧭 How Cairo SDK Routes Requests
+🧭 How Cairo SDK Routes Requests
 The SDK automatically routes each request to Skills or MC-1 based on complexity and confidence.

+text
+Copy code
 Your App → Cairo SDK → Intelligent Routing
                               ↓
                          Skills (FREE)